 (Aside: I have no idea why my blog has started automatically linking up the post “happen” every time I type the word happen in a separate paragraph.
 It’s weird and I don’t know how to make it stop.
 Sorry.)

-And, Of Course, the Last of the Homemade Mayo Super Secrets
+The Last of the Homemade Mayo Super Secrets

 If you ever, for any reason, can’t use all your mayo before it’s about to go bad: